AndiH/QuantifiedSelf/Commits/README.md

 This set of scripts create an entry in a database for every Git commit, keeping track of my coding productivity.

-Everything a `git commit` is invoked, an entry into my database is created with some of the commit's information.
+Everytime a `git commit` is invoked, an entry into my database is created with some of the commit's information.
 A Git hook is used for this.
 Also, there's a script to import old Git commits.

 Just go through this readme from top to bottom and you're set.
 The paths chosen in the following examples are just some choices, feel free to use your own.